firesidefiction/firesidefiction.github.io/submissions.md

 - Poems that are currently being considered elsewhere (no simultaneous submissions).

 ### What to expect from us:
 - Fireside acquires first-world English-language rights in print, digital, and audio formats, with a six-month exclusivity window after publication.
-Please see our Poetry Contract Boilerplate for the full text of our contract.
 - Responses within 30 days of the end of our submissions period.
 - Payment of $100 per poem.